 During September 2017 Officers commenced a 1 year MRes project, in partnership with Hull University, funded by Defra.
-The project involves a detailed survey and appraisal of the impacts of bait collection at three key sites within the Authority's district.
-The project involves on site surveys and the assessment of questionnaire returns.
-The project officer, James Buck, is expected to complete the final report by the end of July 2018.
+The project involved a detailed survey and appraisal of the impacts of bait collection at three key sites within the Authority's district.
+The project was completed at the end of March 2019.